RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``requirement``.
 This set of attributes specifies a requirement.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 rationale
     The attribute value shall be an optional string.
 If the value is present,